 I’m no stranger to wonderful places to stay but Sasaab and its wildlife safaris in Kenya may just have nudged their way into the top spot in my heart.

-It’s not just the beauty of their setting (the central building takes inspiration from both Morocco and India with mudejar archways and plenty of space to maximise the breeze in this hot and arid peak.)
+The central building takes inspiration from both Morocco and India with mudejar archways and plenty of space to maximise the breeze in this hot and arid peak.

-It’s not just their attention to detail (on safari, you’ll find snacks, water, sunscreen, binoculars and wildlife spotting books provided for along with blankets.)
+On safari, you’ll find snacks, water, sunscreen, binoculars and wildlife spotting books provided for along with blankets.

 It’s always a good idea to check out the government advice for your own country.
-We could quibble about whether or not it overreacts but it’s a good guideline and if you do need help, it’ll be your embassy you’ll be turning to.
+If you do need help, it’ll be your embassy you’ll be turning to.

 You can find the British Travel Advice about Kenya here.